 1. The best excursions

-Taking a trip to Montserrat from Barcelona is a perfect way to leave the tourist hustle and bustle of the city and I assure you that the monastery has a setting worth visiting.
+Taking a trip to Montserrat from Barcelona is a perfect way to leave the tourist bustle of the city and I assure you that the monastery has an environment that is worth visiting.

-- Excursion to the monastery of Montserrat with rack railway ascension - From $ 0
+- Excursion to the monastery of Montserrat with rack railway - From $ 56.

-- Montserrat hiking tour and visit to the monastery in small group - From $ 59
+- Walking tour of Montserrat and visit to the monastery in a small group - From $ 50.

-- Barcelona and Montjuïc tour with excursion to Montserrat - From $ 119
+- Tour of Barcelona and Montjuïc with excursion to Montserrat - From $ 104.

 2. Transfer to Montserrat

-In case you like to organize an excursion by yourself and explore on your own, you can choose this transfer to Montserrat from Barcelona, which will leave early in the morning and pick you up approximately five hours later.
+In case you like to organize your own excursion and explore at your own pace, you can choose this transfer to Montserrat from Barcelona, which will leave early in the morning and pick you up approximately five hours later.

-This is the most basic option to visit Montserrat, but if you want you can add an entrance to the museum or join a small group tour.
-Either way, it's a good option for visiting Montserrat without having to worry about organizing transportation, which can be difficult without a rental car if you're visiting Barcelona on vacation.
+This is the most basic option for visiting Montserrat, but if you want you can add a museum ticket or join a small group tour.
+Either way, it's a good option for visiting Montserrat without having to worry about *organizing transportation, which can be difficult without a rental car if you're visiting Barcelona on vacation.

 Duration: 5 hours